-What are the key functions of a
+What are the key functions of a call center?

 Call centres, in general, are perceived as departments reserved for larger companies.
 Of course, this domain was popularized thanks to companies with many employees & products or services sold.
 As a result, call centres are often seen as open spaces with endless rows of desks where customer representatives seat and talk over a phone.
 Some may even say that their job is repetitive and doesn’t create value.
 Reality shows something different.
 Call centre functions are now more meaningful than ever.